xuankimtran/docs-1/pages/katalon-analytics/docs/circleci.md

 - **Token**: your API in [CircleCI](https://circleci.com/account/api)
 - **API Key**: your API key in [Katalon TestOps](https://analytics.katalon.com/user/apikey)

-After connecting to CircleCI, select your project and branch which you have forked at the beginning.
+After connecting to CircleCI, select your project and branch which you have forked in the beginning.

 Click the **Create** button to create a new CircleCI test enviroment.